Finding the Right Wind Damages Expert Witness for Storm Litigation

 Check Professional Memberships

-The American Meteorological Society maintains public directories of certified members.
+The American Meteorological Society (AMS) maintains public directories of certified members.
 Look up your expert’s status directly.
+AMS states that its Certified Consulting Meteorologist (CCM) credential is widely recognized in legal and insurance cases as a benchmark for professional competency in forensic meteorology.

 Review Published Research